SallyWY/EasyML/QuickStart.md

 # Quick Start

+Branch developer (shown as `dev` in terminal) owns the latest version of EasyML.
+Go and check it via git.

 Before you can use **EasyML Studio**, you must configure the environment which include your ***development environment*** and ***runtime server environment*** which contains *Preparation, Run Docker containers and Start services* three steps to run it successfully.

 ## Development Environment For IDEA